Marriage: Child marriage

 A child marriage is a marriage where one or both spouses are under the age of 18.
 It is related to child betrothal and teenage pregnancy.

-Child marriage was common throughout history, even up until the 1900s in the United States, where in 1880, in the state of Delaware, the age of consent for marriage was 7 years old.
-Still, in 2017, over half of the 50 United States have no explicit minimum age to marry and several states set the age as low as 14.
+Child marriage was common throughout history.
+In 1880 in the United States, the minimum age of consent for marriage ranged from 7 to 12 years old.
 Today it is condemned by international human rights organizations.
 Child marriages are often arranged between the families of the future bride and groom, sometimes as soon as the girl is born.
 However, in the late 1800s in England and the United States, feminist activists began calling for raised age of consent laws, which was eventually handled in the 1920s, having been raised to 16–18.
+Still, in 2017, over half of the 50 United States have no explicit minimum age to marry and several states set the age as low as 14.

 Child marriages can also occur in the context of bride kidnapping.

 While child marriage is observed for both boys and girls, the overwhelming majority of child spouses are girls.
 In many cases, only one marriage-partner is a child, usually the female, due to the importance placed upon female virginity.
 Causes of child marriage include poverty, bride price, dowry, laws that allow child marriages, religious and social pressures, regional customs, fear of remaining unmarried, and perceived inability of women to work for money.

 Today, child marriages are widespread in parts of the world; being most common in South Asia and sub-Saharan Africa, with more than half of the girls in some countries in those regions being married before 18.
 The incidence of child marriage has been falling in most parts of the world.
 In developed countries, child marriage is outlawed or restricted.

 Girls who marry before 18 are at greater risk of becoming victims of domestic violence, than those who marry later, especially when they are married to a much older man.